 HPSS stands for High Performance Storage System and is the general term for software that can be used to store data on robotic tape libraries.
 At NERSC the primary HPSS system for data storage is called "HPSS User" or just "HPSS" and is accessed at archive.nersc.gov.
-By default every NERSC user has an account on the HPSS User system.
-There is also another, smaller HPSS system at NERSC called "HPSS Backup" (or "regent") that can be accessed at hpss.nersc.gov.
-This is used primarily by NERSC staff for system backups and occasionally by users in special cases.
+By default every NERSC user has an account on the HPSS system.
+There is also another, smaller HPSS system at NERSC called "HPSS Backup" (or "regent") that is used primarily by NERSC staff for system backups and occasionally by users in special cases.

 You can access HPSS from any NERSC system.
 Inside of NERSC, files can be archived to HPSS individually with the "hsi" command or in groups with the "htar" command (similar to the way "tar" works).
 HPSS is also accessible via ftp, pftp, gridFTP, and Globus.
 Please see the Accessing HPSS page for a list of all possible way to access HPSS and details on their use.

 Group Small Files Together

-HPSS is optimized for file sizes of 100s of GB.
-If you need to store many small files please use htar, or bundle them together before archiving.
+HPSS is optimized for file sizes of 100 - 500 GB.
+If you need to store many files smaller than this, please use htar to bundle them together before archiving.
 HPSS is a tape system and responds differently than a typical file system.
 If you upload large numbers of small files they will be spread across dozens or hundreds of tapes, requiring multiple loads into tape drives and positioning the tape.
-Storing many small files in HPSS using hsi or Globus will result in extremely long retrieval times for these files and will slow down the HPSS system for all users.
+Storing many small files in HPSS without bundling them together will result in extremely long retrieval times for these files and will slow down the HPSS system for all users.

 Very Large Files

 Files sizes greater than 1 TB can be difficult for HPSS to work with and lead to longer transfer times, increasing the possibility of transfer interruptions.
 Generally it's best to aim for file sizes in the 100 - 500 GB range.
 You can use "tar" and "split" to break up large aggregates or large files into 500 GB sized chunks: